renovatebot/renovate/docs/development/issue_labeling.md

 For example, use `bug` to label a bug type issue, and use `feature` for feature requests.
 Only use `refactor` for code changes, don't use `refactor` for documentation type changes.

-QUESTION: Do we use breaking for "breaking" changes in a PR, or as a "the house is on fire" marker for issues, or both?
-Use the `breaking` label for pull requests that have breaking changes.
-Use the `breaking` label for when a bug is realy major.
+Use the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major release bump.

 QUESTION: Do we even need a `duplicate` label, there's **mark as duplicate** functionality in GitHub nowadays...